Knthcame/MarsRover/README.md

 Dependabot scans for the new available versions weekly and raises PRs with the version updates.

 It also checks for vulnerabilities in the project dependencies.

+# Possible improvements (TODOs)
+- Improve input validation in setup screen.
+  - E.g: Make sure that X, Y coordinates do not exceed the plateau size.
+Visual feedback can be added via the supporting text of the corresponding TextField.